Tigers vs. Rays Player Props Betting Odds

-Player props can be found for Wander Franco and Spencer Torkelson, among others, when the Tampa Bay Rays visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+The Tampa Bay Rays visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
+Those looking to place a player prop wager can find odds for Wander Franco, Spencer Torkelson and others in this matchup.

 Bet on this matchup or its props with BetMGM!